 If you are interested in the Collaborative Process of Divorce Resolution, let our professional peacemakers help.
 We are dedicated to working with integrity and respect to foster healthy communication and resolutions for families in the Pittsburgh area.

 Loretta “Lori” Gephart, M.A., Licensed Psychologist, is a Collaborative Divorce Coach and a member of the Collaborative Law Association of Southwestern Pennsylvania, where she is the past president and a trainer for Collaborative Basic Training.
-She is also a member of the International Academy of Collaborative Professionals where she serves on the Board.
-She is a founding member of Gateway to Collaboration, a nonprofit corporation dedicated to educating others about the Collaborative Divorce Process and a founding member of Collaborative Solutions North, an association of like-minded professionals who are committed to assisting individuals in working through their differences without going to court.
+She is also a member of the International Academy of Collaborative Professionals where she serves on the Board as Secretary.
+Lori is committed to assisting individuals and families in working through their differences without going to court.
 This includes divorcing couples and parents, but also can apply to heirs, businesses and others in conflict.
 Lori is ready to work with your family to help you reach an agreement for a healthier divorce.
-Appointments are available in our Wexford and Pittsburgh offices.
+Appointments are available in our Wexford and Robinson Township offices.